Ravindhra9/THE_JOBS_RECRUITMENT_SYSTEM_WITH_JAVA_MICROSERVICES_ARCHITECTURE/README.md

 # THE_TOPJOBS_RECRUITMENT

-This is Medium between Employer and JobSeeker.
-The employer will post the job requirements.
-JobSeeker will apply to it.
+In order to mediate between Employer and JobSeeker, this application will be used.
+The job specifications will be posted by the employer.
+JobSeeker will use it to apply.